Fernando Grostein Andrade: Film and television

 In 2014, Fernando participated in a project created to celebrate the 10th anniversary of the NGO Instituto Criar, directing the feature Na Quebrada, partnering up with Globo Filmes.
 It was produced by Cadu Ciampolini, Paulo Ciampolini and Luciano Huck.
 Based on real events, the movie follows a group of low-income youngsters such as Júnior, who has a talent to fix broken TVs, Zeca, who witnessed a slaughter, Joana, a girl who dreams about her unknown mother, and Gerson, whose father has been in jail since he was born.
 Amid stories of loss and violence, they discover a new way to express their ideas and emotions: cinema.

 Fernando directed 5 episodes of the TV series Jailers, which he also produced.
-The show won the Mipcom Drama Award in 2017.
+The show won the MIPCOM Drama Award in 2017.
 Two years later, in 2019, it was adapted into the movie Carcereiros: O Filme, produced by Fernando.

 In 2019, he completed the documentary Encarcerados, which follows the daily life of penitentiary agents in São Paulo.
 The movie was in the official selections of the Rio de Janeiro International Film Festival and the São Paulo International Film Festival, both in 2019.

 In 2020, Fernando released his first English-language fiction feature film.
 Abe tells the story of a 12-year-old boy from Brooklyn (played by Noah Schnapp) who tries to unite the Muslim and Jewish sides of his family through cooking, with the help of a chef called Chico Catuaba (played by Seu Jorge).
 The movie was selected to the Sundance Film Festival in 2019.
 It was well received: The Hollywood Reporter published in a review that the film is “an appetizing fusion of diverse influences”, and IndieWire called it “Sundance’s most charming film” Variety complimented the directing, made with “energy and enthusiasm”, further stating that the strength of the movie is that it “never talks down to its child characters or the audience”.
 It was accepted in 26 festivals worldwide.

+In the 2023, Fernando co-created the short film This Is a Test with filmmaker Fernando Siqueira.
+The project was produced as part of NASA’s Deep Space Optical Communications (DSOC) experiment aboard the Psyche spacecraft, testing laser-based video transmission from deep space.